tekrei/FileSplitter/README.md

 Updated with checksum implementation and uploaded to the GitHub in _2016_.

 Updated with maven support.
-You need to execute `mvn clean compile assembly:single install` to get an installer file produced by [IzPack](http://izpack.org/).
+You need to execute `mvn clean compile assembly:single package` to get an installer file produced by [IzPack](http://izpack.org/).

 ## LICENSE